camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

   <tr>
     <th>Description</th>
     <td colspan="2">
       An single output mapping for the activity.
-If the element has no child element the text content of this element is mapped out the activity.
+If the element has no child element, the text content of this element is mapped out of the activity.
 The text content can be a constant string value or an expression.
-If no child element or text content exists the variable outside the activity is set to the special value <code>null</code>.
+If no child element or text content exists, the variable outside of the activity is set to the special value <code>null</code>.
     </td>
   </tr>
   <tr>
     <th>Attributes</th>
     <td><code>name</code></td>
     <td>
-      The name of the variable outside the activity.
+      The name of the variable outside of the activity.
     </td>
   </tr>
   <tr>